top of page

 Feeling stressed, burned out, anxious or disconnected?

-You need a restorative Shinrin-Yoku, or Forest Bathing, walk.
+You need a restorative Shinrin-Yoku, or Forest Bat

 This gentle guided and immersive experience uniquely activates your senses,